Saints’ injury report: Foster Moreau and Jamaal Williams did not practice Wednesday

 The Saints note on their injury report that the team held a walkthrough today as they recover from Monday night’s 20-17 win over the Panthers and prepare for Sunday’s contest with the Packers.

-The Saints travel to Green Bay later this week for their Sunday matchup with the Packers at noon CT.
+The Saints travel to Green Bay later this week for their Sunday matchup with the Packers at 12:00 p.m.